celanthe/dev-docs/docs/home/console.md

 ![Reboot](./assets/NewConsole/ADBAccess.png)

-To start you simply need to switch **ADB** to on:
+To start, toggle **ADB** to 'On':

 ![Reboot](./assets/NewConsole/ADB.png)

 For security reasons, sessions are limited to 30 minutes.
-Simply establish a new session if you need more than 30 minutes.
+If you need more than 30 minutes, please establish a new session.

 #### Stock Android Devices

-For stock Android devices, you will also need to open the device port for the Esper Agent running on the device to set up the secure connection to the Esper Platform.
+For stock Android devices, you will need to open the device port for the Esper Agent running on the device to set up a secure connection to the Esper Platform.

-You will need a PC running some form of terminal with Android Debug Bridge (ADB)—approving the permissions asked for on the device—and the Esper Command-Line Interface (CLI) installed on the PC you plan to use for your remote debugging session.
+You will need a PC running some form of terminal with Android Debug Bridge (ADB) approving the permissions asked for on the device, and the Esper Command-Line Interface (CLI) installed on the PC you plan to use for your remote debugging session.

 Connect the Android device to the PC using a USB cable and run the following command to enable ADB over TCP/IP:

 ***adb tcpip 5555***

-The Android device should return the following:
+The device should return the following message:

 ***restarting in TCP mode port: 5555***